bittersweet/stopwatch/README.md

 gem 'stopwatch'
 ```

-Every page will now display the duration in the upper right corner and the amount of queries.
+Every page will now display the duration in the upper right corner and the
+amount of (non-cached) queries.

 ![Stopwatch in action](https://github.com/bittersweet/stopwatch/raw/master/stopwatch.png)